nmc-cafes/duet-tools/docs/how-to-guides.md

 ### How to export quicfire .dat files from calibrated DUET outputs

 The calibrated `DuetRun` object can also be exported as QUIC-Fire fuel input files to a specified directory.
 The resulting .dat files are 3D, with a single z-layer of integrated fuel types for each parameter.
-Naming follows the explected QUIC-Fire filenames of "treesrhof.dat", "treesmoist.dat", and/or "treesfueldepth.dat"
+Naming follows the explected QUIC-Fire filenames of "treesrhof.dat", "treesmoist.dat", and/or "treesfueldepth.dat".

 ```python
 quicfire_path = "path/to/quicfire"